-In the event that an athlete violates team or school rules or fails to uphold the accepted team standard of behavior, disciplinary actions may be taken by the coach.
+If an athlete violates team or school rules or fails to uphold the accepted team standard of behavior, disciplinary actions may be taken by the coach.
 If the discipline measure involves suspension of the player from the team, a review of the incident in question will be conducted by the Athletic Director.
 Disciplinary measures for athletes are listed in the student handbook provided to all students and parents.